Bookmarks & Pinned Tabs

 Bookmarks that open in place

 This is the idea Arc and Dia popularized: the sidebar holds living things, not a separate archive you visit twice a year.
-Phi follows that model, while keeping a real bookmark tree — with folders — so you still get the organization a bookmark archive gives you.
+Phi follows that model, while keeping a real bookmark tree, folders included, so you still get the organisation a bookmark archive gives you.

 Making and organizing bookmarks